 Patriots’ Gordon stepping away to focus on mental health

-In a statement posted on Twitter on Thursday morning, Gordon said his decision was spurred by him feeling recently that he could have a better grasp on things mentally.
+Gordon said on Twitter his decision was spurred by his own feelings that he could have a better grasp on things mentally.
 He thanked the Patriots for their support and vowed to work his way back.

 “We support Josh Gordon in his continued efforts to focus on his health.
-His attempt to do so is a private and personal matter, which we intend to respect,” the Patriots said in a statement.
+His attempt to do so is a private and personal matter, which we intend to respect,” Patriots team officials said.

-Gordon has been suspended multiple times by the NFL for violations of its drug policies since being drafted by the Browns in 2012.
-Any sort of violation of NFL substance abuse policy could lead to another indefinite suspension.
+Gordon has been suspended several times by the NFL for violations of its drug policies since being drafted by the Browns in 2012, and missed the entire 2015 and 2016 seasons.

 Gordon also said in a 2017 mini-documentary on Uninterreupted.com that he took Xanax, cocaine, marijuana and other narcotics.

-While not disclosing the specific reasons, Browns officials said prior to trading Gordon in September they felt it was time to cut ties with him.

-Gordon had an All-Pro season in 2013, with 87 receptions for 1,646 yards and nine touchdowns.
-He’s had 40 passes for 720 yards and three touchdowns since joining New England.
+Safety Devin McCourty said the 27-year-old’s well-being is his biggest concern, not football.

+“Life comes before all of that,” McCourty said.
+“I think we wish him the best and care about that more than wins or losses.”

-New England officials have insulated Gordon and focused him on getting acclimated to the team’s highly-disciplined culture since his arrival.
+New England officials had insulated Gordon and focused him on getting acclimated to the team’s highly-disciplined culture, while also limiting his time with reporters.

-The Patriots have restricted his media availabilities to once per week and following games, while also limiting reporters to a handful of questions during those sessions.

-Coach Bill Belichick said last week that from a football standpoint Gordon was thriving, from developing chemistry with quarterback Tom Brady to learning the offensive system.
+Coach Bill Belichick said last week that Gordon was thriving on the field, developing chemistry with quarterback Tom Brady and learning the offensive system.

 “He’s a smart kid, so he learns well,” Belichick said.
 “For better or worse, he’s been in a lot of different systems.
 I know it was only one team, but it was a lot of different systems up there.
 Most everything we’ve asked him to do he’s done somewhere along the line for somebody.

-“As we go through each week, I would say we’ve gained a little more ground on the overall knowledge of the system.
-Not there but going in the right direction.”
+“As we go through each week, I would say we’ve gained a little more ground on the overall knowledge of the system,” he said.

 Gordon said earlier this month he thought he was settling in well with New England.